-- a) The member of staff has been employed at the school on a permanent contract for two or more years at the time at which the application for admission to the school is made and/or - b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
+a) the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made.

+b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.

-• Nearness of children's homes to school - we use the distance between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
+Nearness of children's homes to school - we use the distance between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
 Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by NLPG.
 The same address point on the school site is used for everybody.
 When we apply the distance criterion for the school, these straight line measurements are used to determine how close each applicant's address is to the school.